nityesh-projects/Awsome-Choclates/Readme.md

 - **DAX (Data Analysis Expressions)** -   Used for custom calculations and metrics.
 Key DAX functions include:
   - `CALCULATE` – Modifies or adjusts the filter context for measures (e.g., calculating profit % or applying conditional filters).
   - `SAMEPERIODLASTYEAR` – Enables year-over-year comparisons for time-based data.

-DIVIDE – Used for safe division (avoids division-by-zero errors).
+  - 'DIVIDE' – Used for safe division (avoids division-by-zero errors).
 - **Power Query Editor** – For data transformation and cleansing.
 - **Visualizations Used**:
   - Line charts